OfficeDev/Office-Add-in-samples/Samples/outlook-set-signature/README.md

 ## Run the sample

-You can run this sample in Outlook on Windows, Outlook on Mac (new UI in preview), or in a browser.
+You can run this sample in Outlook on Windows, on Mac (new UI in preview), or in a browser.
 The add-in web files are served from this repo on GitHub.

 1. Download the **manifest.xml** file from this sample to a folder on your computer.
 1. Sideload the add-in manifest in Outlook on the web, on Windows, or on Mac by following the manual instructions in the article [Sideload Outlook add-ins for testing](https://docs.microsoft.com/office/dev/add-ins/outlook/sideload-outlook-add-ins-for-testing).